davidben/C2SP/tlog-mirror.md

 When a mirror's witness position is updated, the mirror schedules a job to run the following procedure.
-If this job is already scheduled, the mirror SHOULD NOT schedule a redundant job, though doing so will not impact correctness of mirror.
+If this job is already scheduled, the mirror SHOULD NOT schedule a redundant job, though doing so will not impact correctness of the mirror.

 1. Let `mirror_size` be the tree size of the mirror checkpoint, or zero if